Port Congestion

 Xiwen Bai, Zhongjun Ma, Yao Hou, Yiliang Li, and Dong Yang.
 A Data-Driven Iterative Multi-Attribute Clustering Algorithm and Its Application in Port Congestion Estimation.
 IEEE Transactions on Intelligent Transportation Systems, 24(11):1–12, 2023. doi:10.1109/TITS.2023.3286477.

 Xiwen Bai, Jesús Fernández-Villaverde, Yiliang Li, and Francesco Zanetti.
 The Causal Effects of Global Supply Chain Disruptions on Macroeconomic Outcomes: Evidence and Theory.
-Working Paper, 2023.
-URL: https://www.sas.upenn.edu/~jesusfv/Supply_Chain_Disruption.pdf.
+NBER Working Paper 32098, 2024.
+URL: https://www.nber.org/papers/w32098.